yipcma/circularity-pnp/README.md

 ## Welcome to Game of Circularity

+Earth Hates Me is a game of survival, co-existence, and profit.
+It begins with a business-as-usual scenario where every player builds their town gradually.
+The game becomes more intricate as more buildings, events, ruses, and paradigm shifts come into play, affecting everyone at the table and the Earth.

 ### Version 0.2-alpha is released!

 Click [here](https://github.com/yipcma/circularity-pnp/releases) to download Earth Hates Me: the Card Game